 This list could not have been complete without this episode!
 You know it!
-The Frey, Bolton and Lannister betrayal of the Starks was a whole new level of horror, as we lost both Robb and Catelyn all at once, a total massacre in one of the most terrifying, sickening sequences of the series.
+The Frey, Bolton and Lannister betrayal of the Starks was a whole new level of horror, as we lost both Robb and Catelyn all at once.
+A total bloodbath, this was one of the most terrifying and sickening sequences of the series.
 This one was a truly heartbreaking episode, the events of which we have not been able to get over still.

 7. Hardhome – Season 5, Episode 8

-Another enormous battle episode that pitted Wildlings and The Night’s Watch against the Night Knight and his army of the dead.
-Jon, some wildlings, and some of the Night’s Watch brothers have sailed north to convince more of the wildlings to join forces with them.
-When they arrive, wights and White Walkers attack.
+Another major battle episode that pitted Wildlings and The Night’s Watch against the Night Knight and his army of the dead.
+Jon along with the wildlings, and some of the Night’s Watch brothers sail north to convince some of the other wildlings to join forces with them.
+Unfortunately, they are attacked by the wights and White Walkers upon their arrival.
 It’s an all-out massacre, a total slaughter, but we did figure out that Jon’s Valyrian steel sword can kill White Walkers.
 The entire sequence was jaw-dropping!

 8. Battle of the Bastards – Season 6, Episode 9

 Nothing compares to a big battle.
-Battle of the Bastards is one of the highest rated episodes of the series.
-It truly does seem like all is lost as the battle opens with Rickon’s death and Jon’s army quickly collapses to Ramsay’s forces.
-But in the end, Sansa and Littlefinger swoop in to save them, and Ramsay is captured and ultimately devoured by his own dogs.
+Battle of the Bastards was one of the highest rated episodes of the series.
+And for all the right reasons.
+It seemed like all is lost as the battle opened with Rickon’s death and Jon’s army quickly collapsing to Ramsay’s forces.
+But in the end, Sansa and Littlefinger swooped in to save them, and Ramsay is captured and ultimately devoured by his own dogs.
 The battle takes up pretty much the entire episode, making it without question an absolute stunner of an episode!

 9. A Knight of the 7 Kingdoms – Season 8, Episode